iTwin/projects-client/README.md

 ## About this Repository

-Repo containing the projects client for the iTwin platform.
+Contains the __@itwin/projects-client__ package that wraps sending requests to the project service.